 On December 27, 2010, we completed the 2010 Equity Recapitalization through a merger, in which shares of our common stock were converted into the right to receive cash consideration of \$8.67 or equity of equivalent value in the surviving entity.
-On the grant date that was contemporaneous with the completion of the 2010 Equity Recapitalization, options were granted at the per share purchase price of \$8.67.
+On the grant date that was contemporaneous with the completion of the 2010 Equity Recapitalization, options were granted at the per share purchase price of

+\$8.67.
 At each grant date thereafter until the valuation we performed on March 6, 2012, we considered objective and subjective factors and determined that the \$8.67 value remained a reasonable approximation of fair value.
 Among the objective and subjective factors considered were our historic financial performance, our projected financial performance, trading prices of comparable publicly traded firms and macro-economic conditions.

 For the grants made in September 2012, December 2012 and May 2013, we considered objective factors, including a valuation performed by our audit committee using a market approach, which took into account our historic financial performance and trading prices of comparable publicly traded companies.
 Our evaluation of these factors was conducted consistently with our evaluation of the same factors in connection with our earlier valuations: we evaluated trailing twelve period revenue and EBITDA trading multiples of publicly traded peer group companies.
 These multiples were then applied to our financial metrics to derive an indicative value.
 We then applied the market approach to obtain the fair value of the common stock.
 This figure was discounted for the lack of marketability of the common stock because we are a private company.
-The discount percentage was reduced as the valuation dates approached the time of our anticipated offering and consisted of a 15% discount in the September 2012 valuation, an 8% discount in the December 2012 valuation and a 2.5% discount in the May 2013, which the audit committee determined by our audit committee in their valuation and reflected their assessment of the prospects for a liquidity event between September 2012 and May 2013, which the audit committee determined to be increasing based on a number of factors including the performance and stability of our business, the strength of the initial public offering market, and our projected compliance with regulatory and legal requirements applicable to public companies.
-The difference in value between the valuation used in each of the foregoing grants and \$14.00 per share, the midpoint of the range on the cover page of this prospectus, is attributable to an increase in our trailing twelve period revenue and EBITDA between the date of each such valuation and the date hereof and the discount rate used in such valuation, which decreased in each successive valuation.
+The discount percentage was reduced as the valuation dates approached the time of our anticipated offering and consisted of a 15% discount in the September 2012 valuation, an 8% discount in the December 2012 valuation and a 2.5% discount in the May 2013 valuation.
+These discount rates were determined by our audit committee in their valuation and reflected their assessment of the prospects for a liquidity event between September 2012 and May 2013, which the audit committee determined to be increasing based on a number of factors including the performance and stability of our business, the strength of the initial public offering market approached the range on the cover page of this prospectus, is attributable to an increase in our trailing twelve period revenue and EBITDA between the date of each such valuation and the date hereof and the discount rate used in such valuation, which decreased in each successive valuation.

-Based on the initial public offering price of \$14.00, the midpoint of the range on the cover of this prospectus, the intrinsic value of the options outstanding on April 2, 2013, was approximately \$14.4 million, of which approximately \$6.7 million related to the options that were vested and approximately \$7.7 million related to the options that were not vested.
+Based on the initial public offering price of \$16.00, the midpoint of the range on the cover of this prospectus, the intrinsic value of the options outstanding on April 2, 2013, was approximately \$19.9 million, of which approximately \$9.2 million related to the options that were vested and approximately \$10.7 million related to the options that were not vested.